South Africa rolls out mobile testing in virus lockdown

 Before the rollout of mass screening and testing, more than 47,500 tests had been performed, 6,000 of them at public health centres.

-But for Health Minister Zweli Mkhize that number is too low for a country of 57 million people where several millions have underlying conditions such as HIV and TB.
+But for the heath minister, that number is too low for a country of 57 million people where several million have underlying conditions such as HIV and TB.

 But for Moshone who has lived in the area for 26 years, the trickle of people is no surprise.